adrien-guesnel/marketplace-with-nextjs/REALIZATION.md

 - Footer with the logo and some credentials

 So i create a Layout component to regroup this three parts and only have to put body part inside it to have the design for each page.

+## Marketplace

+For the POC, i choose to reproduce an interface with only two functionnalities:

+- Search field: to filter the items by the searching value
+- Price fields: to filter the items by min price and max price

+Precision : items are mocking with fix values inside an api route accessible by http://localhost:3000/api/items